American Forts: East

 (1793 - 1816), Superior

-A North West Co. stockaded trading post on the St. Louis River (Superior Bay).
-Also known as Fond du Lac Post.
-Site located at Connor's Point near present-day Second (Bay) and Winter Streets.
+A North West Co. stockaded trading post on the St. Louis River at Superior Bay.
+Also known as Fond du Lac Post (2).
+Site located on Connor's Point near present-day Second (Bay) and Winter Streets.
 It had two one-gun blockhouses, two 40-foot long houses and a 60-foot long warehouse.
 It was the major trading depot for the area up until 1805, when the NW Co. post at Leech Lake, MN was established.
-After 1813 it became a post of the short-lived South West Co., a joint venture between the British North West Co. and the American Fur Co.. (see also Fond du Lac Post, MINNESOTA)
+After 1813 it became a post of the short-lived South West Co., a joint venture between the British North West Co. and the American Fur Co..
+When the Americans regained full control in 1817, they opened a new post across the river on the Minnesota side. (see also Fond du Lac Post, MINNESOTA)

 Superior Stockade